Central Virginia

 Well, it seems like to me, though,

-the community in our respective boards that said, okay, CARTA, go for it.
+The community in our respective boards had said, OK, CARTA, go for it.

 • 00:22:34